Kamuzu Mausoleum: Construction

 The mausoleum was constructed by Bingu Wa Mutharika.
 According to The Nation Newspaper in 2004 (The Nation, 2004, page 2), the minister responsible for sports and culture, Henry Chimunthu Banda, said the construction of the mausoleum was supposed to be done in parts.
 The first part was the tour by stakeholders led by the Department of Museums and Monuments to countries, such as Ghana and Kenya to see how mausoleums were built.
 The second part was the designing which involved architectural landscaping.
 The third part was the construction of the mausoleum that included a museum, office block, library, VIP lounge, recreation centre and statue of the late Kamuzu Banda.
 The whole complex system would be called Kamuzu Memorial Park.
 The minister said the mausoleum project was intended to enlight the history of Malawi from the time the country was under the British colonial rule to the death of the former head of state.

 Events and public view

 On 6 October 2004, speaking in Kasungu district, at a function to celebrate the elevation of 15 Chewa chiefs, the then president Bingu Wa Mutharika attacked his predecessor Bakili Muluzi for failing to recognize the achievements that the first president of Malawi, Kamuzu Banda had made.
 Mutharika told the chiefs that .."it was sad that seven years after Kamuzu Banda's death government has not been able to build a.. mausoleum."
-Mutharika repeated his pledge to have the mausoleum built as a matter of urgency when he announced that he will source the funding for the monument even if there was no money.
+Mutharika repeated his pledge to have the mausoleum built as a matter of urgency when he announced that he will "source funding for the monument if there is no money".